kmarusek/Bevi/wp-content/plugins/nitropack/readme.txt

 2. Dashboard - see and manage the data in your Nitropack.io

 == Changelog ==

+= 1.5.19 =
+* New Feature: Add support for additional domains
+* Bug fix: Resolve errors for undefined host in WP-CLI

 = 1.5.18 =
 * Improvement: More reliable way to determine to current hostname